processum/jenkins-mattermost-bot-notifications/README.md

 # Jenkins Mattermost Bot Notifications

 This Jenkins Shared Library allows you to send customizable notifications to Mattermost channels using the Mattermost Bot API.
-Notifications can be sent with different colors (e.g., success, failure), and the messages are customizable using global environment variables.
+Notifications can be sent in different colors (success, failure, etc.), and the messages are based on globally set environment variables.

 ## Features

 - Sends notifications to a Mattermost channel using the Mattermost Bot API.
 - Configurable notification colors (good, danger, warning, etc.).
-- Supports customizable success, failure, and aborted messages via global environment variables.
+- Supports customizable success, failure, and aborted messages via global variables.
 - Simple to integrate into your Jenkins pipeline.

 ## Prerequisites